1st Note

 DEP-80 vs KA-120

-The DEP-80 scores higher in Beginner and Value.
-The DEP-80 costs $100 less.
-Choose the DEP-80 if you prioritize beginner-friendly features.
+The DEP-80 scores higher in beginner support and value for money.
+The DEP-80 costs $101 less.
+Choose the DEP-80 if beginner-friendly features matters most.

 Kurzweil KA-120 →